While handling an object today, we read how it will have changed within a month and hear

 Not simply a place containing machinery and personnel at work.
 The factory’s guiding

-that it should be an agreeable space to work in, not one to be endured.
+principle is that it should be an agreeable space to work in, not one to be endured.

 To the utter amazement of his father – an old-style industrialist – Adriano gave instructions